Donald Trump Calls For ‘Flying Water Tankers’ To Put Out Notre Dame Cathedral Fire In Paris

-As Notre Dame Cathedral in Paris, France, burned in a horrifying fire that reportedly brought down the iconic spire atop the eight-century-old structure, Donald Trump checked in on Twitter witch his own solution to the calamity — “flying water tankers.”
+As Notre Dame Cathedral in Paris, France, burned in a horrifying fire that reportedly brought down the iconic spire atop the eight-century-old structure, Donald Trump checked in on Twitter with his own solution to the calamity — “flying water tankers.”

 “So horrible to watch the massive fire at Notre Dame Cathedral in Paris,” Trump wrote.
 “Perhaps flying water tankers could be used to put it out.
 Must act quickly!”